codesystems/meta/channels/selenium/docs.md

 #### Adapting Your Test

-To adapt an existing test for use on Spoon, you'll need to change all of your WebDriver instances to use the **RemoteWebDriver** class, instead of a native driver for Firefox, Chrome, or Internet Explorer.
+To adapt an existing test for use in the Selenium Sandbox, you'll need to change all of your WebDriver instances to use the **RemoteWebDriver** class, instead of a native driver for Firefox, Chrome, or Internet Explorer.

 If you are already using Selenium Grid with RemoteWebDriver, you only have to change the **hub url** of the driver to **http://localhost:4444/wd/hub**.

-Below, we've included approximate comparisons of the driver setup for a test using **FirefoxDriver** versus that same test run on Spoon.
+Below, we've included approximate comparisons of the driver setup for a test using **FirefoxDriver** versus that same test run in the Selenium Sandbox.

 **Java**